 Knee pain can be common at any stage of your life whether you are active and healthy or live a more sedentary lifestyle.
-If you experience knee pain, the best course of action is to first book an assessment with a Chartered Physiotherapist.
+If you experience knee pain, the best course of action is to first book an online assessment with a Chartered Physiotherapist.
 Physiotherapy advice, exercises and therapy can quickly resolve your knee pain and can decrease the chances of it returning.
 At Next Level Physiotherapy Cork, our aim is to educate patients on their injury.
 We discuss why it happened, the expected recovery time and establish a manageable treatment plan.
 Our collaborative approach is proven to ensure a positive outcome.

 How does the knee joint work and what’s in it?

 Understanding the knee joint is critical in managing your pain and performing exercises efficiently.
 The knee is a hinge joint and has two movements.
 It brings the heel up towards the bum (flexion) and straightens the knee out (extension).
 The knee joint is made up of the thigh bone (femur) and shin bone (tibia).
 On front of these two bones, at the joint, is your knee cap (patella).
 In between these bones are lots of different structures such as ligaments, cartilage, meniscus and bursa’s.
 All help to keep the joint supple, strong and stable.
 When walking, approximately 1.5 times your body weight goes through the knee joint and, when running, it can be anywhere from 5-10 times.
 That’s why it is essential to maintain a healthy weight and have strong muscles when exercising.
-The government have useful guides on reaching a healthy weight on their website.
+The HSE have useful guides on reaching a healthy weight on their website.

 What kind of injuries can happen in the knee?

 There are three main types of injuries that can occur in the knee.
-The first is a sudden/traumatic injury (referred to as acute), for example, falling down a few steps, twisting whilst playing sport or a trip or fall.
+The first is a sudden/traumatic injury (referred to as acute), for example, falling down a few steps, twisting whilst playing sport or a fall.
 The second type of knee injury is (non-traumatic) a slow, gradual onset of pain that worsens over time.
 This, for example, could be from new activity, over-training, or not allowing for enough recovery time.
 The final type of pain that can be experienced in the knee would be a medical diagnosis, such as osteoarthritis (wear and tear).
 This is a degenerative medical condition where the space between the joints decreases, the movement in the knee reduces, swelling can appear and the joint becomes painful when weight-bearing.
 More information can be found on osteoarthritis and how it affects the joints from Arthritis Ireland.

 How can I keep my knees healthy and avoid knee pain?

 The best way to keep your knees in good health, and reduce the risk of injury, is to stay active.
 Keeping good flexibility in the muscles by stretching a couple of times a week, or taking up yoga or Pilates, is ideal.
 It’s also important to strengthen the muscles surrounding the knee for support.
 This reduced the impact through the knees and therefore reduces the risk of injury.
 This can also reduce the risk of arthritis.
 When taking up a new activity that’s physically demanding, make sure you gradually increase the load over a period of approximately 12 weeks and are doing so alongside a strength programme.
-Also be sure to consult a Chartered Physiotherapist to be safe.

 If I injure my knee what can I do to help myself?